lupyuen/lupyuen.github.io/src/lvgl.md

 Below are the C definitions of __lv_disp_drv_t__, __lv_disp_t__ and __lv_disp_buf_t__ from LVGL.

-It's clear that the structs couldn't be translated to Zig because they contain __Bit Fields__...
+It's clear that Zig Compiler couldn't import the structs because they contain __Bit Fields__...

 ```c
 // LVGL Display Driver